lantiguav/WalletApp/readme.md

 # WalletApp

-A simple web app to record your income and expenses, built with
+A simple web app to record your income and expenses, built with:

 - PHP Laravel
 - React JS